-For a graduate student in the Medical Physics Department who is a research assistant, fellow or trainee, to be making satisfactory progress, he/she must:
+For a graduate student in the Medical Physics Department who is a research assistant, fellow or trainee to be making satisfactory progress, they must:

 - Obtain at least a 3.0 GPA in the most recent semester.
-Grades in all research courses and courses with grades of P, S, or U are excluded from the average.
-A student who fails to make satisfactory progress may be withdrawn from the department.
-In exceptional cases, the department chair may grant permission to continue for a specified probationary period. - Maintain a minimum cumulative GPA of 3.0 for all courses taken while in the Medical Physics program and for all Department of Medical Physics courses.
-All research courses and all courses with grades of P, S, or U are excluded from the average. - 3.
-Have taken the oral PhD qualifying examination by the end of the 4th semester of study.
-If a basic (low level) pass is not obtained on the first attempt, the second (and last) attempt to pass the oral PhD qualifying examination must be made no later than the 4th semester.
+Grades in all research courses and courses with grades of P, F, S or U are excluded from the average.
+A student who fails to make satisfactory progress will be dropped from the department.
+In exceptional cases, the chairperson may grant permission to continue for a specified probationary period. - Maintain a minimum cumulative GPA of 3.0 for all courses taken while in the Medical Physics program and for all Department of Medical Physics courses.
+All research courses and all courses with grades of P, F, S or U are excluded from the average. - 3.
+Have taken the qualifier examination by the end of the 2nd semester of study.
+If a basic (low level) pass is not obtained on the first attempt, the second (and last) attempt to pass the qualifier examination must be made no later than the 4th semester.